 Dracula, Bram Stoker, 1897

-Bram Stoker is credited with creating one of the masterpieces of the genre, going all the way to vampires and vampire hunters.
+Bram Stoker is credited with creating one of the first masterpieces of the horror genre, and arguably the most recognizable vampire novel in the world.
 Imagine yourself as the protagonist, Jonathan Harker, journeying to Transylvania to help Count Dracula purchase a house in London.

 Sounds like an easy beginning, however, when Jonathan discovers he’s not working with a normal client, his life takes a massive turn.
 Take your imagination to England an experience the following events through the pages of this story: